Brazilian contract law and drafting style follow the European tradition, although this is changing as the two systems continue to converge.

 Choice of Forum

-Under the new Brazilian Code of Civil Procedure, Brazilian courts will not have jurisdiction over disputes arising from international contracts where parties expressly chose a foreign forum to resolve their disputes.
+The general rule under the new Brazilian Code of Civil Procedure is that Brazilian courts will not have jurisdiction over disputes arising from international contracts where parties expressly chose a foreign forum to resolve their disputes.

 For the parties’ choice of forum to be effective, the agreement must be in writing and the foreign court must be given exclusive jurisdiction to resolve the parties’ disputes arising from the contract.
 Moreover, the dispute must not relate to:

-• succession of assets located in Brazil; and
+- succession disputes involving assets in Brazil; and

 If the plaintiff is to file proceedings before a Brazilian court under a contract that contains a clause providing for the dispute to be decided by exclusively a foreign court, the defendant must raise the jurisdiction point in the defence or otherwise the defendant will be deemed to have waived its rights.
 However, the court may find that the choice of forum is abusive and treat it as unenforceable even before the defendant is served.
 If the court does so, the court file we will be sent to the court where the defendant is domiciled.